lukiwieser/racetrack/README.md

 ### Racetrack

-Racetracks can be predefined or randomly generated using a generator.
+Racetracks can be predefined or randomly generated.
 Predefined tracks are defined in `classes/racetrack_list.py`.
-Random tracks are created by choosing random points on a grid, followed by randomly assigning the start and finish points.
-Lines are then drawn to connect these points using OpenCV.
+Random tracks are created with the generator in `classes/generator.py`.
+The generator works by first choosing random points on a grid, followed by randomly assigning the start and finish points.
+Finally, lines are drawn to connect these points using OpenCV.

 The racetrack is internally represented by a 2-dimensional numpy array, with integer values indicating cell types:
 - 0 = OFF_TRACK